ksingh25/rdflib/README.md

 This is a fork of rdflib and backup for [mrdflib](https://github.com/ksingh25/mrdflib).
-The initial fork is in the initial branch.
+The starting fork of rdflib is in the initial branch.